 UVF is closer and it’s likely you’ll find more flights to get there from the United States, as it’s the major international airport in St. Lucia.

-What is Anse Chastanet and why do I keep hearing about it conjunction with Jade Mountain?
+What is Anse Chastanet and why do I keep hearing about it in conjunction with Jade Mountain?

 I enjoyed seeing Anse Chastanet’s bright colors and local hand-carved wood art pieces around the resort.